-Tornator monitors the current economic trend when planning plot sales.
-A downturn may decrease demand for plots for holiday homes and temporarily reduce profits.
-In 2020, the pandemic had a positive impact on the demand for land, but this trend slowed down during 2021.
-The past year did not bring any change in demand.
-The risk involved in investments made in wind power project development is managed by preparing accurate feasibility studies before launching such projects, by selecting partners among well-known operators in the sector, by dispersing the projects throughout Finland, and by planning them carefully.
-Tornator does not participate in wind power construction or ownership of production, but sells its shares in projects before construction and remains the lessor of land.
+Tornator monitors the prevailing economic conditions when planning land sales.
+A downturn in the economy may reduce the demand for holiday home plots and cause a temporary decline in revenues.
+The risks associated with investments in wind power project development are managed by conducting sufficiently detailed preliminary studies before starting projects, selecting well-known industry players as partners, diversifying projects regionally across different parts of Finland, and carefully carrying out project planning.
+Tornator does not participate in the construction or ownership of wind power production but sells its shares in projects before construction and remains a lessor as the owner of the land.

-When utilising forest resources Tornator manages risks to the environment by complying with environmental legislation and certification criteria.
-Risks are discussed in employee training and introduction, and minimised through the careful planning of operations and a high standard of implementation.
+When utilising forest resources, Tornator manages risks to the environment by complying with environmental legislation and certification criteria.
+Risks are discussed in employee training and introduction and minimised through careful planning of operations and a high standard of implementation.